 Since hotels can be quite expensive in New York City, one way to save a lot of money on your trip to is to use your accumulated hotel points to cover all or part of your hotel stay in New York City.
 Even if you don’t have enough points to cover the whole visit, by staying loyal to Hilton family hotels in New York City you can earn additional points while you stay at the hotels below.

-- There are over 40 hotels in the New York City area where you can earn and redeem points, but below I'll help you narrow down your choices and consider the best ones for your vacation.
+- There are over 40 hotels in the New York City area where you can earn and redeem points.

 - If your travel dates are flexible, when you search the Hilton HHonors website you should click the "flexible dates" box to see all your options.

 - If you want to earn free hotel stays without having to actually stay at a lot of hotels, you might want to get a credit card where you can earn Hilton HHonors points for your purchases.
 The points can add up quickly toward free nights, AND depending on your spending, you can also qualify for upgraded status at the hotels, which can entitle you to additional amenities such as free breakfast, snacks, and upgrades.

 Lots of New York City visitors like to stay in Times Square — the iconic energy and lights, convenient access to Broadway Theaters, and easy transportation options for getting into town, as well as getting around make this a very popular choice with tourists.

 For redeeming your Hilton points, you have the option of staying at the Hilton Times Square, which is located right on 42nd Street and is the most upscale Hilton family choice in the neighborhood.

 If you're traveling with your family or just want the room to spread out, the DoubleTree Suites Times Square is located on Broadway and 47th Street and all rooms are suites and feature a separate living area with a pull-out bed.